Food Safety in the home and community

 • Neglecting to clean work surfaces before and after food preparation, especially when switching between raw and cooked foods.

-• Misconception: 'Teamwork means everyone does the same amount of work.'
-Correction: Effective teamwork involves dividing tasks according to strengths, communicating clearly, and supporting each other.
-It's about collaboration, not equal splitting of every task.
+• Misconception: 'Teamwork means everyone does the same thing.'
+Correction: Effective teamwork involves dividing tasks based on individual strengths, communicating clearly, and supporting each other.
+It's about collaboration, not uniformity.

 Frequently Asked Questions